NXT Halloween Havoc (2024): Background

 The event was held at the Giant Center in Hershey, Pennsylvania, which was WWE's first major event in the city since Unforgiven in 2003.

 Halloween Havoc is a professional wrestling event currently produced by WWE.
 As the name implies, it is a Halloween-themed show held in October.
 It was originally produced as an annual pay-per-view (PPV) event by World Championship Wrestling (WCW) from 1989 until 2000 as WWE purchased WCW in 2001.
 The 2000 event was the final Halloween Havoc until WWE revived the show as an annual event for their developmental brand NXT in 2020.
 The 2020, 2021, and 2023 events were held as television specials of the NXT program on the USA Network, but for 2022, it was a livestreaming event.
 The 2023 edition was also two nights.

 On July 15, 2024, it was announced that NXT Halloween Havoc would return as a one-night livestreaming event.
 The fifth annual NXT Halloween Havoc, and 17th Halloween Havoc overall, was scheduled to take place on Sunday, October 27, 2024, at Giant Center in Hershey, Pennsylvania, marking the first NXT Halloween Havoc to take place outside of the brand's home base, the WWE Performance Center in Orlando, Florida.
 Additionally, following NXTs premiere on The CW earlier in October, the 2024 Halloween Havoc became NXT's first livestreaming event to solely use the WWE branding instead of the NXT branding.
+The event aired via WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets.
+This was the final Halloween Havoc to air on the standalone WWE Network in most of those areas as its content merged under Netflix in January 2025.